ezEngine/docs-src/pages/docs/graphics/shaders/shaders-overview.md

 ###### Special Categories

 * **Sky** - Use for skybox and sky dome materials.
-Renders after the depth pre-pass but before the opaque forward pass to provide the scene background.
+Renders after the opaque forward pass to fill the scene background.

-* **Light** - Use for light source visualization geometry.
-Renders with special handling for light volumes and debug rendering.

-* **Decal** - Use for projected decals on surfaces.
-Renders after the opaque forward pass and projects onto opaque geometry.

-* **ReflectionProbe** - Use for reflection probe visualization.
-Primarily used for editor and debug rendering of reflection capture volumes.

-* **Selection** - Use for editor selection highlighting.
-Editor-only category for visualizing selected objects.

 * **GUI** - Use for UI rendering.
 Special category with specific handling for GUI elements.

-##### Static vs Dynamic Resolution
+##### Static vs Dynamic Redirection

-LitOpaque and LitMasked are "redirected categories" that automatically resolve to Static or Dynamic variants at runtime:
+LitOpaque and LitMasked are "redirected categories" that are automatically redirected to Static or Dynamic variants at runtime:

 * **LitOpaque** resolves to **LitOpaqueStatic** or **LitOpaqueDynamic**
 * **LitMasked** resolves to **LitMaskedStatic** or **LitMaskedDynamic**

-This resolution happens during render data extraction based on component flags (whether the object's transform changes or is animated).
-The rendering pipeline can then optimize static geometry separately from dynamic geometry, enabling better batching and caching strategies.
+This redirection happens during render data extraction based on object flags (whether the object is marked as static or dynamic).
+The rendering pipeline can then render static geometry separately from dynamic geometry, enabling use cases like screen space velocities for dynamic objects etc.

 **Important:** Shader authors should use LitOpaque and LitMasked in the MATERIALCONFIG section, not the Static/Dynamic variants directly.
-The engine handles the resolution automatically.
+The engine handles the redirection automatically.

 ##### Rendering Pipeline Order

 Materials are rendered in this order during a frame:

 1. **Depth Pre-Pass** (optional): LitOpaqueStatic, LitOpaqueDynamic, LitMaskedStatic, LitMaskedDynamic - Renders depth-only for early-z rejection optimization
-2. **Sky Rendering**: Sky - Renders the background skybox or sky dome
-3. **Opaque Forward**: LitOpaqueStatic, LitOpaqueDynamic, LitMaskedStatic, LitMaskedDynamic - Renders opaque geometry with full lighting
+2. **Opaque Forward**: LitOpaqueStatic, LitOpaqueDynamic, LitMaskedStatic, LitMaskedDynamic - Renders opaque geometry with full lighting
-4. **Decals**: Decal - Projects decals onto opaque surfaces
+3. **Sky Rendering**: Sky - Renders the background skybox or sky dome
-5. **Transparent Forward**: LitTransparent, LitForeground, LitScreenFX - Renders transparent geometry with lighting
+4. **Transparent Forward**: LitTransparent, LitForeground, LitScreenFX - Renders transparent geometry with lighting
-6. **Simple Rendering**: SimpleOpaque, SimpleTransparent, SimpleForeground - Renders unlit geometry and debug visualization
+5. **Simple Rendering**: SimpleOpaque, SimpleTransparent, SimpleForeground - Renders unlit geometry and debug visualization
-7. **Special**: Light, ReflectionProbe, Selection, GUI - Renders specialized visualization and UI
+6. **GUI**: GUI - Renders UI

 ### RENDERSTATE